Protect Your Athletes from Sudden Cardiac Arrest

 Cardiac Emergency Response Planning for Youth Sports Teams

-The Eric Paredes Save A Life Foundation supports California state law for community youth sports teams to have a cardiac emergency response plan with access to an automated external defibrillator (AED) to protect young hearts.
-We encourage youth sports communities to create a culture of prevention by using our free Keep Their Heart In the Game toolkit to comply with the Nevaeh Youth Sports Safety Act:
+The Eric Paredes Save A Life Foundation supports state laws for community youth sports teams to have a cardiac emergency response plan with access to an automated external defibrillator (AED) to protect young hearts.
+We encourage all youth sports communities across the country to create a culture of prevention by using our free Keep Their Heart In the Game toolkit.
+In California, these resources will help teams comply with the 2025 Nevaeh Youth Sports Safety Act:

 - By January 1, 2028, athletes have access to an AED during any practice or match